-Nutrition professionals can also pursue opportunities in advertising and marketing, the creation of informational literature about the nutritional content of foods, and in product development and sales positions.
+Professionals can also pursue opportunities in advertising and marketing, the creation of informational literature about the beneficial content of foods, and in product development and sales positions.

-Additionally, all nutrition graduates will be well prepared for direct entry into the workforce or graduate study.
+Additionally, all graduates will be well prepared for direct entry into the workforce or graduate study.